tensorflow/custom-op/README.md

 ```

 #### Build with make
-Builing with make also invoke the same `build_pip_pkg.sh` script.
+Building with make also invoke the same `build_pip_pkg.sh` script.
 You can run,
 ```bash
 make pip_pkg
 ```